 The brain is the most complex organ in your body.
-It has 3 major divisions which include the forebrain, midbrain and hindbrain.
-These divisions allows us simplify and understand the functions of the brain.
+It has 3 major divisions which include the forebrain, midbrain, and hindbrain.
+These divisions allow us to simplify and understand the functions of the brain.

 Let’s further explore the midbrain function so this complex organ can be simply understood.

-Because if we can all understand our brains better, perhaps we can use it better too.
+Because if we can all understand our brains better, perhaps we can use them better too.

 Each moment, your midbrain is allowing you to balance and coordinate your movement in the world.
 It sits right between your forebrain and hindbrain.
 And it’s the center of your visual and auditory reflexes.

 Not only this, but it also controls and regulates your dopamine production.
-As your body’s motivation chemical, this controls our attention, habits and behavior, as well as playing a major role in our mood, movement and memory.
+As your body’s motivation chemical, this controls our attention, habits, and behavior, as well as plays a major role in our mood, movement, and memory.

-The busy little midbrain even plays roles in our sleep/wake cycle, alertness and temperature regulation.
+The busy little midbrain even plays role in our sleep/wake cycle, alertness, and temperature regulation.

-As the center for your reflexes and motor movement, it allows us respond to situations appropriately.
+As the center for your reflexes and motor movement, it allows us to respond to situations appropriately.

 The midbrain has two main parts.

-First lets talk about the cerebral peduncles.
+First, let’s talk about cerebral peduncles.
 Second, you’ll learn how the signals of your eyes and ears work in the brain.

 The tegmentum communicates with the cerebellum in the hindbrain with the help of the cerebral peduncles.
 You can find these right at the top of the brainstem.